jazzcrazed/jazzcrazed.github.com-old/_posts/2013-05-20-my-new-daily-beater-the-seiko-5.md

 girth thanks to things like gaskets), but they&rsquo;re not thick either, and are obviously narrower in diameter and look more proportional on my skinny wrists.

+The movement in both is, like nearly all Seiko 5s, the [7S26](https://watchotaku.atlassian.net/wiki/display/swr/Seiko+7S26).

 It&rsquo;s an automatic movement that is the result of decades of polish and streamlining by Seiko to the point where they could churn these out blind.
 It&rsquo;s undecorated and purely utilitarian &mdash;